For most people, the heart of their home is the kitchen. It’s the place that most people gather, eat, share stories, and above all, bond.

 When there’s a new episode of the kids’ favorite shows—or ours—we excitedly gather up our snacks and head not to the family room, where there’s lots of space and a big TV, but to our bedroom.
 Whether it’s winter and it’s snowing outside, or it’s summer and we have the central AC blasting, we snuggle together under the covers and watch our shows and talk.
 It is our special time, but the thing is that we do it all the time.
 We talk with the kids, and we are close, both physically and emotionally.
 We rub their heads, smooch their cheeks, talk, laugh, and eat—all in my room.
 That’s why the kids feel free to come and talk with us about anything (and I mean, anything).

 We are doing the same thing with Claire.
-We often cosleep with her, and she will grow up knowing that she, like her big brother and sister, (and baby brother, too!) are loved beyond words.
+We often cosleep with our little lovebug, and she will grow up knowing that she, like her big brother and sister, are loved beyond words.
 And when she’s bigger and wants to watch TV or chat with us, and I ask her where she wants to be, I’m sure she’ll say, “In your room.”